DUI Test Refusal in Las Vegas

 Further, under NRS 484C.160, if the driver is suspected of driving under the influence of a controlled substance, he is deemed to have consented to a blood test in addition to, or in place of a breath test.
 If the driver refuses to submit to a test by the police officer, the officer is permitted to use reasonable force to use a blood test on the driver.
 However, based on the United States Supreme Court decision in McNeely, the officer is required to obtain a warrant before obtaining a non-consensual blood sample.

 The Machine Refusal – When an Inadequate Breath Sample is Provided

 In some cases, the suspect will attempt to comply with the breath testing procedure, but is unable to provide a sufficient sample.
 Sometimes, even a good faith, but unsuccessful effort to complete a breath test is insufficient, and therefore, constitutes a “refusal to submit”under the “implied consent” statutes.

 However, in this situation, the suspect’s defense attorney can move for the exclusion of any mention of the refusal.
 If the court does not exclude the evidence, the defense attorney can argue at trial that the suspect’s actions do not constitute refusal and thus do not indicate a consciousness of guilt.

-If you refused to take a field sobriety test or a breath or chemical test in conjunction with a DUI allegation there is still a possibility to overcome the consequences of the refusal.
+If you refuse to take a field sobriety test or a breath or chemical test in conjunction with a DUI allegation there is still a possibility to overcome the consequences of the refusal.
 Contact the Law Office of Joel M. Mann to talk about your DUI charge.
 There are still many defenses and strategies that your DUI defense attorney can use to either reduce or dismiss the DUI charge and get your license back.
 Contact Joel Mann at (702) 474-6266 for a free consultation about your alleged DUI offense.